uyarn/table-vis.js/README.md

 # tabular-vis.js
-for visualising tabular data on demand
+  * for visualising tabular data on demand.
+  * for adapting the information overload.